UWC2-PYTHON/ProgrammingInPython/source/modules/Comprehensions.rst

 ``dict()`` can take different types of arguments, and will do something different with each one.

-The first option (no argument) is an empty dict -- simple enough.
+The first option with no argument is an empty dict -- simple enough.

-The option makes a dict from the contents of another dict or similar object (called a "mapping").
+The option makes a dict from the contents of another dict or similar object, called a "mapping".

-The options is of interest here -- it makes a dict from an iterable of key, value pairs -- exactly what ``zip()`` gives you.
+The third option is of interest here -- it makes a dict from an iterable of key, value pairs -- exactly what ``zip()`` gives you.

 So we can create a dict from data like so: